Loading Events

 Tax Credits for Cultural Production in Europe: The Irish Example

-Join CPOI Reads for an online lunch time event: Dr Maria O’Brien, Lecturer in Taxation at University of Galway in conversation with David Hesmondhalgh, Professor of Media, Music and Culture at the University of Leeds, on her study of tax credits for cultural production in Ireland.
+This recording features a CPOI Reads online lunchtime event with Dr Maria O’Brien, Lecturer in Taxation at the University of Galway, in conversation with Professor David Hesmondhalgh, Professor of Media, Music and Culture at the University of Leeds, discussing Maria’s study of tax credits for cultural production in Ireland, which was held on 14th April 2026.

-By examining the political economy of state support for audiovisual industries, this research enhances our understanding of national government’s motivations and the intricate relationship between cultural and economic objectives.
-It emphasises the symbiotic nature of audiovisual goods, utilising the emerging field of law and political economy to uncover the forces that shape cultural policies, and providing valuable insights into the development of cultural policies in a neoliberalised environment.
+By examining the political economy of state support for audiovisual industries, the discussion enhanced understanding of national governments’ motivations and the intricate relationship between cultural and economic objectives.
+It emphasised the symbiotic nature of audiovisual goods, drawing on the emerging field of law and political economy to uncover the forces shaping cultural policies and offering insights into the development of cultural policy in a neoliberalised environment.

 Dr Maria O’Brien is a Lecturer in Taxation at the University of Galway, with a joint role across the School of Law and the J.E.
 Cairnes School of Business and Economics.
-A qualified lawyer, Maria combines legal expertise with academic research to explore how tax policy can actively support the cultural and creative industries.
-Her work focuses on incentives for film, audiovisual media, and digital games, examining how fiscal tools can encourage growth, investment, and innovation in Ireland and across Europe.
-Maria has published widely on the intersection of taxation and cultural policy, has contributed to shaping policy through her work with industry bodies, including film and games organizations.
-Beyond research, she engages directly with the creative sector, helping to bridge the gap between law, policy, and practice.
+A qualified lawyer, her work combines legal expertise with academic research to explore how tax policy can support the cultural and creative industries.
+Her research focuses on incentives for film, audiovisual media, and digital games, examining how fiscal tools can encourage growth, investment, and innovation in Ireland and across Europe.
+She has published widely on the intersection of taxation and cultural policy and has contributed to policy development through her work with industry bodies, including film and games organisations.